CJNE/pymyenergi/README.md

 loop.run_until_complete(get_data())
 ```

-## libbi support
+## Libbi support
 Very early and basic support of Libbi.

-Reads a few values such as State of Charge, DCPV CT
+- Reads a few values such as State of Charge, DCPV CT

-Battery in and out energy
+- Battery in and out energy

-Gets and sets the current status
+- Gets and sets the current status

-Change priority of Libbi
+- Change priority of Libbi